 Low-E glass windows improve the comfort of the home by keeping the sunlight out.
 They also add aesthetic value due to their invisible appearance, and they are durable due to the damage-resistant coating and the protection of the window glass.

 The drawbacks to Low-E glass windows are that they cost more and may have a more complex installation process.
 DIY Low-E glass windows are not a good idea, and it is best to trust a professional window installation contractor to handle the job.
-As it pertains to the cost, although Low-E glass windows are more expensive initially, they can save the homeowner more money long-term as they can reduce monthly energy costs.
+As it pertains to the cost, although this kind of glass windows are more expensive initially, they can save the homeowner more money long-term as they can reduce monthly energy costs.

 Are Low-E Glass Windows Worth The Investment?

 As mentioned, Low-E glass windows cost more than traditional window options, but they can yield a significant return on your investment over time.
-In many cases, the difference in price for the Low-E glass windows pay for themselves by reducing your energy costs each month by a substantial amount.
+In many cases, the difference in price for the glass windows pay for themselves by reducing your energy costs each month by a substantial amount.

 On average, Low-E glass windows cost between 10 and 15 percent more than traditional insulation windows, a small amount compared to the long-term value they provide.
 Therefore, if you have outdated, damaged or unattractive windows that you would like to (or need to) replace, then Low-E glass windows are most certainly worth the investment.